 The AER's Ring-Fencing Guideline is available HERE.

 The Guideline requires compliance as soon as possible and by no later than 1 January 2018.
-SA Power Networks is assessing the impact of the Guideline on all services it provides and is implementing significant changes to comply within the required timeframes.
+SA Power Networks has assessed the impact of the Guideline on all services it provides and has implemented significant changes to comply within the required timeframes.
 We have undertaken work to ensure we comply with the Guideline as early as possible with the lowest cost to our customers and minimum impact to the business.
 Our ring-fencing implementation plan is available HERE.

 In very limited circumstances we may seek from the AER short-term waiver(s) from some obligations in the Guideline for services where it is not cost-effective to comply with the Guideline - and where no harm to competition occurs.
 These applications are subject to public consultation prior to the AER deciding whether to grant or refuse the application.